Klazzyblik/changehidraw/README.md

 # changehidraw
-This is a script to change the permissions of hidraw to allow via access
+This is a script to change the permissions of hidraw for VIA when running the chrome flatpak.